aladdinmck/Python/README.md

 # README.md
-Don't complain about how unorganized this repo is.
-I wanted it to be this way.
-If you don't like it, go write your own code.
+This may seem unorganized, but I wanted it this way.
+Enjoy!

 # Python
 I created this repository in order to practice using ML python libraries.